trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 Note that the TriBITS system does not require the usage of of the function `TRIBITS_TPL_DECLARE_LIBRARIES()`_ and does not even care about the TPL module name ``FindTPL${TPL_NAME}.cmake``.
-All that is required is that some CMake file fragment exist that once included, will define the varaibles ``${TPL_NAME}_LIBRARIES`` and ``${TPL_NAME}_INCLUDE_DIRS``.
+All that is required is that some CMake file fragment exist that once included, will define the variables ``${TPL_NAME}_LIBRARIES`` and ``${TPL_NAME}_INCLUDE_DIRS``.
 However, to be user friendly, such a CMake file should respond to the same variables as accepted by the standard `TRIBITS_TPL_DECLARE_LIBRARIES()`_ funtion.